andrewindeche/InvestManager/README.md

 | 4.Pipenv | Package/Dependency manager| [Virtual Environment];[Dependency];|

 ## <h1> Description</h1>
-<p>The aim of the project is to build a DRF (Django Rest Framework) for an investment account management API built using Python's Django framework </p>
+<p>The aim of the project is to build a DRF (Django Rest Framework) for an investment account management API using Python's Django framework </p>
 <p>The project enables Users to create Investment accounts with different levels:
 Account 1: Enables view rights.
 Account 2: Enables CRUD (Create, Read, Update, Delete) permissions